Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids

-Like the ideal 2D triangular Heisenberg model \cite{Nishimori_1986,Chubukov_1991}, KYbSe$_2$ has a 1/3 saturation magnetization plateau at an in-plane magnetic field of 4~T [Fig. \ref{flo:Schematic}(b)], which also accompanies a reentrant magnetic ordered phase \cite{Xing2021_KYS}.
+KYbSe$_2$ \cite{Xing2021_KYS} and NaYbSe$_2$ \cite{Liu_2018_Chalcogenides} are recently discovered 2D triangular QSL candidate materials.
+Like the ideal 2D triangular Heisenberg model \cite{Nishimori_1986,Chubukov_1991}, KYbSe$_2$ and NaYbSe$_2$ have a 1/3 saturation magnetization plateaus at in-plane magnetic fields of 4~T [Fig. \ref{flo:Schematic}(b)] and 4.7~T \cite{Ranjith2019_2} respectively, which also accompany a reentrant magnetic ordered phase \cite{Xing2021_KYS}.
 Presumably, this ordered phase is the up-up-down phase of the quantum $S=1/2$ triangular lattice antiferromagnet.
 This finite field ordered phase is itself evidence of a highly quantum ground state, and also provides an opportunity to observe coherent spin wave modes at modest magnetic field, and fit them to a non-linear spin wave theory (NLSWT).